 - Analyze the results of tests or experiments to ensure conformity to specifications, using special mechanical or electrical devices.

 - Set up, maintain, calibrate, clean, and test sterility of medical laboratory equipment.

 - Prepare standard volumetric solutions or reagents to be combined with samples, following standardized formulas or experimental procedures.

 - Collect blood or tissue samples from patients, observing principles of asepsis to obtain blood sample.

-“The most suited and successful students have an interest in science, are very detail oriented, good at critical thinking and multitasking,” said Hyatt.
+“The most suited and successful students have an interest in science, is very detail-oriented, good at critical thinking and multitasking,” said Hyatt.
 “A majority of our students are individuals who want to work in health care but prefer limited patient contact.
 This a 100 percent exact science field.
-That’s where detail oriented and organization are needed.
+That’s where detail-oriented and organization are needed.
 Our students are very intentional about their career choices.”